 Using the CurrentUICulture Property

-You can set the CurrentUICulture property explicitly in your application's code.
-The following code example sets the CurrentUICulture property to the neutral culture "de" for German.
+Your application can set the CurrentUICulture property explicitly.
+The following code example sets the property to the neutral culture German ("de").

-You can also set the CurrentUICulture property to a specific culture.
-The following code example sets the CurrentUICulture property to the specific culture "de-DE" for German in Germany.
+The application can also explicitly set CurrentUICulture to a specific culture.
+The following code example sets the property to the specific culture German (Germany), designated "de-DE".

-If the CurrentUICulture property is not set explicitly in an application's code, it is set by default when the application starts.
-It is set by the GetUserDefaultUILanguage function on Windows 2000 and Windows XP Multilingual User Interface (MUI) products where the end user can set their UI language.
-If the user's UI language is not set, it will be set by the system-installed language, which is the language of the operating system's resources.
+If the CurrentUICulture property is not set explicitly in application code, it is set by default when the application starts.
+This setting uses the GetUserDefaultUILanguage function on Windows 2000 and Windows XP Multilingual User Interface (MUI) products for which the user can set the UI language through the regional and language options in Control Panel.
+If the user does not set the UI language, the system-installed language, which is the language of the operating system resources, sets it.